-Work in urban, rural, semiurban and remote areas behaviors), advocating for clients, and individual and community outreach.
+Work in urban, rural, semiurban and remote areas and maintain healthcare appointments, and promoting healthy lifestyle behaviors), advocating for clients, and individual and community outreach.
 Similarly, tribal CHWs engage in cultural mediation, healthcare navigation and addressing HRSN.

 CHWs also serve NA/AN who are not enrolled tribal members or do not live on tribal lands.
-Individuals may not be enrolled for many reasons, including but not limited to the ongoing impacts of historical trauma, displacement, and disenfranchisement.
-CHWs serving NA/AN community members not living on tribal lands or not enrolled tribal members flexibly meet many health and social needs, address barriers and restrictions to accessing services, and help NA/AN to build community and connect with culture.
+Individuals may not be enrolled for many reasons, including disconnection from tribal nations (e.g., due to displacement), tribal requirements, and lack of access to enrollment.
+CHWs flexibly meet overlapping health and social needs, address barriers and restrictions to accessing services, and help people to build community and connect with culture.

-INDIGENOUS SOCIAL

-DETERMINANTS OF HEALTH

-(ISDOH) AND HEALTH-RELATED

-SOCIAL NEEDS (HRSN)
+INDIGENOUS SOCIAL DETERMINANTS OF HEALTH (ISDOH) AND HEALTH-RELATED SOCIAL NEEDS (HRSN)